Mairéad Ní Mhaonaigh

 Mairéad Ní Mhaonaigh (/ga/; born 26 July 1959) is an Irish fiddler and the lead vocalist for the Irish folk music band Altan, which she co-founded with her husband Frankie Kennedy in 1987.
 Ní Mhaonaigh is recognised as a leading exponent in the Donegal fiddle tradition, and she is often considered one of the foremost singers in the Irish language, her native tongue.
 She was part of the Irish supergroup T with the Maggies who performed in January 2009 at Temple Bar TradFest in Dublin their first ever two concerts under that name and who released in October 2010 their debut (and to date only) album.
 After nearly 22 years with Altan, on 28 December 2008 Ní Mhaonaigh premiered in Gweedore (during the Frankie Kennedy Winter Music School) her debut solo album Imeall which was later released worldwide in February 2009.
 After 29 years with Altan, in October 2016 Ní Mhaonaigh released her alternate band Na Mooneys' debut album Na Mooneys.

 Background

 Ní Mhaonaigh grew up in Gweedore, County Donegal, on the northwest coast of Ireland.
-Her father, Proinsias Ó Maonaigh, who got married in 1954, taught her to play the fiddle.
+Her father, Proinsias Ó Maonaigh, taught her to play the fiddle.
 She received tuition from fiddler Dinny McLaughlin, who was a frequent visitor to the home when she was young.
 Ciarán Tourish, who would later join Altan, was also a frequent visitor to the family home and also received tuition from McLaughlin.